Start Building for Free

 • Fan-out to run multiple jobs concurrently for efficient version testing.

-• Fan-in to quickly deploy to multiple platforms.
+• Fan-in to deploy to multiple platforms.

 Workflows configuration examples